considonet/g-build/README.md

 To disable the rewrite in a specific ruleset, add a comment `/* no-webp */` inside.
 As this is quite a new feature, it is recommended to experiment, which setup works best for your project.

 Because of a spotty browser support, the CSS rulesets rely on browser feature detection.
-This can be achieved using [Modernizr](https://modernizr.com/) or [supports-webp](https://www.npmjs.com/package/supports-webp) npm package.
+This can be achieved easily using our package: [@considonet/support-classes](https://www.npmjs.com/package/@considonet/support-classes).
+If you don't like it, you can also use [Modernizr](https://modernizr.com/) or [supports-webp](https://www.npmjs.com/package/supports-webp) npm package.
 The `noJsClass` is by default set to `null` so the website doesn't force the device to download non-webp contents (to save the amount of data transferred).
 However, no image will be displayed until JS code gets executed.
 If it's crucial to serve the contents for JS-disabled browsers, this setting might be useful.

 ##### `browsersync`
 Specifies `browser-sync`-specific configuration.
 To make things really simple, this setting doesn't follow any standards for `browser-sync` config - the following keys are supported: